rguske/download-harbor-cert-script/README.md

+# Download Harbor Certificate Script

-# This script will download the `ca.crt` from the Cloud Native Container Registry Harbor, will create the necessary folder under `/etc/docker/cert.d/` to let you login into Harbor via your local docker client.
+### This script will download the `ca.crt` from the Cloud Native Container Registry Harbor, will create the necessary folder under `/etc/docker/cert.d/` to let you login into Harbor via your local docker client.

 I developed the script for the following post: https://rguske.github.io/post/using-harbor-with-the-vcenter-event-broker-appliance/